funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/follower.md

 ## registerFollowerInstance

-This initializes an authenticated follower instance for you to display Wallet UI with.
+This initializes an authenticated follower instance for you to display the Wallet UI with.
 If the leader is not authenticated this will throw an error.

 ```ts
 public async registerFollowerInstance(): Promise<void>